a-castellano/DockerBuild/Readme.md

 * **IMAGE_NAME** - specifies the name of the image that this toll is creating.
 * **IS_BASE_IMAGE** - specifies is the image we want to create is a base image (see below)

+Default registry is docker.io, when de default registry is being used the variable **DOCKER_ORGANIZATION_NAME** must be set, it can contain a user name instead of organizacion.

+In order to use differente registry it mus be defined using variable **DOCKER_REGISTRY_URL**.

 **docker-build** will look for a folder named as **IMAGE_NAME** value containing a valid Dockerfile.
 ```bash
 export DOCKER_ORGANIZATION_NAME="acastellano"